 During the meeting with the student, the IOR will provide guidance to the student on how to study and prepare for the next evaluation in the course and will encourage the student to make an appointment with the Director of Student Success and Engagement (DOSSE).
-Upon completion of this meeting the IOR will email the BSN Program Director and the LN to inform them that the I-SSP has been developed.
+Upon completion of this meeting the IOR will email the BSN Program Director and the DOSSE to inform them that the I-SSP has been developed.

-If the student is identified by the BSN Program Director as not performing well in more than one course, he/she will contact the student to set up a meeting.
-The student will be referred to the LN for ongoing support.
-Additionally, if a student has a subsequent score of 75% or less in the same course, prior to the "WP" "WF" grade date, the IOR will meet with the student a second time and refer the student to the LN for ongoing support.
+Additionally, if a student has a subsequent score of 75% or less in the same course, prior to the "WP" "WF" grade date, the IOR will meet with the student a second time and refer the student to the DOSSE for ongoing support.
 Meetings after the "WP" "WF" grade date may be requested if time permits.

-If the student is unsuccessful in or withdraws from a course, the student must schedule a meeting with the BSN Program Director to create and sign an individualized Revised Plan of Study and complete a Director Student Success Plan (D-SSP).
-All students who complete a Revised Plan of Study will be referred to the LN for monitoring and follow-up.
+If the student is unsuccessful in or withdraws from a course, the student must schedule a meeting with the BSN Program Director or their respective ABSN, or TBSN Concentration Coordinator to create and sign an individualized Revised Plan of Study and complete any necessary documentation.
+All students who complete a Revised Plan of Study will be referred to the DOSSE for monitoring and follow-up.